-Legally, employers are considered responsible for health and safety management and must do whatever is reasonably practicable to protect the health, safety and welfare of their employees.
+Legally, employers are considered responsible for business health and safety regulations and management.
+They must do whatever is reasonably practicable to protect the health, safety and welfare of their employees.

 If you are an employer, you must ensure all risks to health and safety are appropriately controlled.
-You should do so by following these health and safety regulations, such as:
+You should do so by following these health and safety regulations:

-- Carrying out a risk assessment and decide what could harm your employees at work and which precautions must be taken to prevent it.
-You should determine existing hazards in the workplace, establish the significance of the risk, identify and implement prevention and control measures, and produce a clear management plan.
+- Carry out a risk assessment which involves deciding on the potential harms your employees face at work, and which precautions you should follow to protect them.
+You need to identify existing hazards in the workplace, establish the significance of the risk, identify and implement prevention and control measures, and produce a clear management plan.

-- Explaining how risks will be controlled and communicate who is responsible for this
+- Explain how workplace risks will be controlled and communicate who is responsible for controlling them.

-- Consulting and working with your employees and health and safety officers to protect your team from harm
+- Consult and work with your employees and health and safety officers to protect your team from harm.

-- Providing staff with any equipment or protective clothing needed to do their jobs safely
+- Provide staff with any equipment or protective clothing needed to complete their jobs safely.

-- Providing toilets, washing facilities and drinking water
+- Provide toilets, washing facilities and drinking water.

-- Reporting major injuries, fatalities, diseases, and dangerous incidents to the HSE
+- Report major injuries, fatalities, diseases and dangerous incidents to the Health and Safety Executive (HSE).

-- Having insurance that covers employees who get hurt or ill through work
+- Have insurance that covers employees who get hurt or ill through work.

 Health and Safety Legal Advice

+It’s advisable to seek health and safety legal advice if you need help with business health and safety regulations.
 Criminal health and safety law is one of St Pauls Chambers’ key strengths.
-The highly experienced barristers at St Pauls Chambers provide a full range of legal services for criminal health and safety law ranging from advising corporations on compliant business practice, investigatory and pre-charge advice, and advocacy services from the Magistrates Court through to the Crown Court, High Court and Court of Appeal.
-Contact us today for health and safety legal advice.
+The highly experienced barristers at St Pauls Chambers provide a full range of legal services for criminal health and safety law.
+These services include advising corporations on compliant business practice, investigatory and pre-charge advice, and advocacy services from the Magistrates Court through to the Crown Court, High Court and Court of Appeal.